Yorkshire Relish was the highest-selling bottled sauce in the Victorian era. It was advertised as “the most delicious sauce in the world”.

 Yorkshire Relish was available in thin, thick, spicy and fruity varieties by 1994.

 Hammonds relaunched Yorkshire Relish in 1996, however by this time only the thick version was available.
-Production had been discontinued by 2001 due to low sales.
+Production had been discontinued due to low sales by 2001.

 Hammonds was acquired by Unigate in 1999.
 The Bradford factory was closed in 2002 and production of Hammonds sauces was relocated to a former vinegar brewery in Lancashire.

-When the Bradford factory was being demolished, a collection of papers relating to Goodall, Backhouse & Co was found hidden in the roof wall.
+During the demolition of the Bradford factory, a collection of papers relating to Goodall Backhouse were found hidden in the roof wall.
 Included was a handwritten recipe for Yorkshire Relish and the will of William Powell.
 The archive was sold at auction and purchased by a member of the Bowman family.

-Hammonds is currently owned by McCormick, the American seasoning giant.
+Hammonds is currently owned by McCormick, the American herbs and spices company.
 McCormick also own the rights to the Yorkshire Relish trademark.